untangled-lang/untangled/README.md

 - Run `make` to build the main `untangled.exe` executable.
 - Run `make test` to run the full series of automated tests.
 See [Testing](#testing) for additional options.
 Requires Python 3.
-- Run `make clean` to remove all build artifacts.
 - Run `make vscode-extension` to build and install the VS Code extension for Untangled syntax highlighting.
 Requires VS Code, a recent version of Node.js, and the `code` command in your PATH.
+- Run `make docs` to generate a PDF of the Language Reference Manual.
+The generated PDF appears at `docs/untangled.pdf`.
+Requires a recent version Node.js.

 ## Testing